Error Code 31

 Defective inducer motor Uncommon ✗ Call a pro →

-How to Fix It: Check Vent Pipe, Condensate Drain, and Pressure Tubing
+How to Fix It: Clear Vent Blockages and Check the Condensate Drain

 Always turn off the furnace at the power switch or breaker and shut off the gas supply before beginning.
 Do not proceed if you smell gas — leave the area and call your gas company immediately.